SergioTTF/serverless-agnostic/README.md

 # serverless-agnostic
 A Serverless Framework Plugin to build provider agnostic serverless express.js applications.
+This plugin uses `jscodeshift` to perform transpilations(source-to-source compilations) in Javascript files, in order to adapt them to work with the different serverless providers.
+The library `serverless-http`is also used for enabling express routing in AWS Lambda specific handler format.

 ## 1. Installation